 To treat athlete’s foot, mix a carrier oil like warm coconut oil with tea tree oil for a concentration of between 25-50 percent tea tree oil.
 Apply it to the affected area between two and four times a day.

-Both neem oil and neem leaf extracts have incredible antifungal capabilities that can help to fight athlete’s foot.
+Both neem oil and neem leaf extracts have that can help to fight athlete’s foot.
 You can apply the neem oil (or extract) directly to the affected area two to three times a day, massaging it into the skin.
 This can also be helpful for treating infections that develop under the toenails.

 Much like hydrogen peroxide, many families will have rubbing alcohol on hand to clean cuts.
 Like hydrogen peroxide, rubbing alcohol can help kill off the fungus that’s on the surface level of the skin.
 You can apply it directly to the affected area, or soak your feet in a footbath of 70 percent rubbing alcohol and 30 percent water for 30 minutes.

 Garlic may have a strong scent, but it can be an effective topical treatment for athlete’s foot.
 One study even found that a derivative of garlic, alone, resulted in a complete cure in after just seven days.